jakericedesigns/houdini_black_magic/README.md

 ```

 Well that's convenient, since we already know a core part of variance is that it's the squared distance to the mean, over the number of samples minus 1.
 And if we substitute our delta (the distance from our sample to the mean) for A in the above outerproduct example, you'll see it creates a matrix of partially solved variance results.
 The final things we need to do to make it correct are:
-* divide out the number of points minus one, as discussed before.
 * sum this matrix up over all points in the mesh, like we do in our previous examples!
+* then, we can divide out the number of points minus one from the sum, as discussed before.

 ```c